human3/searchf/README.md

 ![Peek 2021-12-31 21-05](https://user-images.githubusercontent.com/15265841/147842653-46e2fc0f-fdac-424e-9e5a-2e806d86440e.gif)

 A filter is a list of keywords that a line must contain to match and get highlighted in a specific color.
 All keywords in the same filter are ANDed together.
 By defining multiple filters, you can reveal more content of the file (filters are ORed...).
 By default, lines not matching any filter are hidden, but their visibility can be toggled by pressing `m`.
-Filters are evaluated in the order that they are defined, meaning lines are shown in the color of the first filter they match.
+Filters are evaluated in the order that they are defined, meaning keywords and lines are shown using the color of the first filter they match.

 ## Features

+- Can filter out non matching lines or display everything (you choose with `m`)
+- Supports "reverse matching" mode to hide matching lines (try `M`)
-- Multiple views (press `1`, `2`, `3` to switch)
+- Multiple highlight and colorization modes (press `h` to cycle through all modes)
-- Multiple highlight modes (press `h` to cycle) and color palettes (press `c` to cycle)
+- Color palettes (press `c` to cycle through all palettes)
-- Various display modes (`l` toggles line numbers, `m` toggles visibility of non-matching line, `k` toggles line wrapping, ...)
+- Various other display modes (`l` toggles line numbers visibility, `k` toggles line wrapping, ...)
+- Multiple views (press `1`, `2`, `3` to switch) with possibility to pass filters of one view to another view (try `!`, `@`, `#`)
 - Common search key bindings (`/`, then `n` for next, `p` for previous)
+- Common key bindings to scroll up/down pages or goto line

 ## Installation